EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop12-diy-intel-13gen-configuration-new.md

 Keyboard

-* German - Gray
+* German - Gray  Not available with your other selected options.
+Reload page to reset.
-* International English - Gray
+* International English - Gray  Not available with your other selected options.
+Reload page to reset.
-* British English - Gray
+* British English - Gray  Not available with your other selected options.
+Reload page to reset.
-* US English - Gray
+* US English - Gray  Not available with your other selected options.
+Reload page to reset.
-* US English - Lavender
+* US English - Lavender  Not available with your other selected options.
+Reload page to reset.
-* French Canadian - Gray
+* French Canadian - Gray  Not available with your other selected options.
+Reload page to reset.
-* Spanish (Spain) - Gray
+* Spanish (Spain) - Gray  Not available with your other selected options.
+Reload page to reset.
-* Spanish (Latin America) - Gray
+* Spanish (Latin America) - Gray  Not available with your other selected options.
+Reload page to reset.
-* French - Gray
+* French - Gray  Not available with your other selected options.
+Reload page to reset.
-* Italian - Gray
+* Italian - Gray  Not available with your other selected options.
+Reload page to reset.
-* Belgian - Gray
+* Belgian - Gray  Not available with your other selected options.
+Reload page to reset.
-* Korean - Gray
+* Korean - Gray  Not available with your other selected options.
+Reload page to reset.
-* Traditional Chinese (Cangjie & Zhuyin) - Gray
+* Traditional Chinese (Cangjie & Zhuyin) - Gray  Not available with your other selected options.
+Reload page to reset.
-* Swedish/Finnish - Gray
+* Swedish/Finnish - Gray  Not available with your other selected options.
+Reload page to reset.
-* Danish - Gray
+* Danish - Gray  Not available with your other selected options.
+Reload page to reset.
-* Hungarian - Gray
+* Hungarian - Gray  Not available with your other selected options.
+Reload page to reset.
-* Slovenian - Gray
+* Slovenian - Gray  Not available with your other selected options.
+Reload page to reset.
-* Czech/Slovak - Gray
+* Czech/Slovak - Gray  Not available with your other selected options.
+Reload page to reset.
-* Portuguese - Gray
+* Portuguese - Gray  Not available with your other selected options.
+Reload page to reset.

 **Power Adapter**